neuro-inc/cookiecutter-neuro-project/README.md

 License
 -------
-This project is licensed under the terms of the [MIT License](/LICENSE)
+This project is licensed under the terms of the [Apache 2.0 License](/LICENSE)